Priceless (Frankie J album): Critical reception

 Andy Kellman of AllMusic found that though Frankie J. "continues to work the smooth ballads and light mid-tempo material with a remarkable degree of finesse, the album contains another handful of attempts at sculpting a tougher image.
 While the strategy might result in the occasional hit single, it's never a good look for him.
 Again, he doesn't step too far outside his comfort level on the tracks [...]
 For the most part, the singer goes with his strengths and delivers another decent album that should at least sustain his loyal following".
+Elysa Gardner of USA Today gave Priceless a two-and-a-half-star rating, praising his confident vocals and pop-soul style.
+He highlighted the album's Michael Jackson-inspired energy while noting that weaker filler tracks limited its overall impact.